 Still I found it interesting to get my talking points in order for this interview.
 It had been extremely hard for me to compress my above-mentioned book down to 230 pages, and it is harder still to cover all the issues in the book even during a full semester course.
 More pointedly, much of what I attempt in my book and class is to push back against oversimplified common wisdom circulating in our culture.
 This is a screenshot of a slide that jokes about one aspect of the problem during my course.

 How could I boil all this down to a couple hundred words?
 I show this slide in a classroom where I have quite a bit of time and control over the flow of information.
 Even so I cannot always tell if I succeed.
 Obviously I was risking failure in a short newspaper article where it is only one theme among others.

 In any case, I felt pretty good about my notes for the reporter.
 I didn’t crunch them all the way down to a sound bite, but at least I stayed under 1000 words.
-That was good by my standards at least.
+That was good by my standards.

 I’ll save these 1000 for the next post.
 [Update: here it is.]
 Stay tuned.

 MBE standard notice: The time I spend on this blog is not in addition to a Twitter and FaceBook presence, but an alternative to it.
 If you think anything here merits wider circulation, this will probably only happen if you circulate it.